Password policy: 2017

 NIST included a rationale for the new guidelines in its Appendix A.

+Turkey

+As the Turkish Standards Institution has adopted international guidelines it is not clear why there are also national guidelines.
+As of 2026 Turkish security guidelines say that passwords must expire (unlike international guidelines), and long passwords and passphrases should be allowed.

 Aspects

 Typical components of a password policy include:

 Password length and formation

 Many policies require a minimum password length.
 Eight characters is typical but may not be appropriate.
 Longer passwords are almost always more secure, but some systems impose a maximum length for compatibility with legacy systems.

 Some policies suggest or impose requirements on what type of password a user can choose, such as: